1. Latency Is Becoming the New Intelligence

 - GPU1–7: MLA Workers

-The Sparse Indexer handles Top-K selection, sparse index construction, and routing decisions.
-MLA Workers execute the more compute-intensive stages such as RMSNorm, GEMM, Flash Sparse Attention, and AllReduce.
+The Sparse Indexer handles Top-K selection, sparse index construction, and routing decisions, while MLA Workers execute compute-intensive stages such as RMSNorm, GEMM, Flash Sparse Attention, and AllReduce.

-Different stages adopt different scale-out strategies.
+Different execution stages increasingly require different scaling strategies.
 Some stages are dominated by synchronization and global dependencies, making centralized execution more efficient.
-Others are naturally tensor-parallel friendly and scale much better.
+Others naturally scale through tensor parallelism.

-TileRT no longer forces all stages to share the same execution abstraction.
+TileRT no longer forces every stage into the same execution abstraction.

-Traditional inference systems still treat communication as an external stage — broadcasts, reductions, and synchronization are orchestrated separately by NCCL and the runtime.
+Traditional inference systems still largely treat communication as an external stage.

 In TileRT, communication is pushed directly into the execution pipeline itself.

 At the host level, an entire attention layer corresponds to only a single Engine Kernel launch.
-Broadcasts, reductions, and synchronization execute directly inside the tile pipeline.
+Broadcasts, reductions, and synchronization increasingly execute directly inside the tile-level execution flow.

 compute → sync → compute